oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 ### Power On

 5. With steps 1-4 completed the power cord can be inserted into its place, if using the provided supply then it will be the usb-c slot on the side of the case.
-After connecting to power two small LED lights should illuminate.
+After plugging in or connecting to power two small LED lights should illuminate.

 ## Connecting to Computer